Our Story

 At the beginning of the 1960’s there were over 200 sisters teaching in eight Sacred Heart secondary schools plus St Joseph’s Maori Girl’s College in Greenmeadows, in four congregation-owned primary schools attached to secondary schools, and in parish primary schools from Auckland to Ashburton.

-In November 2020 there are two sisters teaching part time in Congregation owned secondary schools and one sister teaching in a parish primary school.
-Today there are approximately 78 Mission Sisters living and working in New Zealand, 2 in Samoa and 7 working in other countries.
+In November 2020 there were two sisters teaching part time in Congregation owned secondary schools and one sister teaching in a parish primary school.
+Today there are approximately 63 Mission Sisters living and working in New Zealand, 2 in Samoa and 4 working in other countries.

 Brief Historical Overview.